fedibaklouti/ESG-Finance-Collector/README.md

    - `5` to Quit
 5. You'll find that the data is extracted in either output/output_esg/output_esg_v2 folder depending on your choice

 Please note that you'll extract a limited amount of financial data without an API key from discountingcashflows.com; so get yours and add it to `.env` under the variable name `DISCOUNTING_CASHFLOW_API_KEY`.
-Visit [this page](https://discountingcashflows.com/documentation/financial-api-guide/#getting-an-api-key) for more details
+Visit [this page](https://discountingcashflows.com/documentation/financial-api-guide/#getting-an-api-key) for more details.

 As for ESG Data from FMP, you need an **API key** from them; Add it to `.env` under the variable name `FMP_API_KEY`.
 Visit [this page](https://site.financialmodelingprep.com/developer/docs) for more details.